Still Creek Salmon Sounds

 VIVO encourages applications from self-identified members of under-served communities as well as visible and invisible minority groups.
 We thank all who express interest in participating.

 Space is limited.
-Tuition for participation is covered by generous support of our sponsors.
+Free to apply: tuition for participation is covered by generous support of our sponsors.
 Application closes July 3.
 Selected participants will be notified by late July.

 Project runs from September to December, 2018.

 → use a field recorder!

 → edit audio!